ros-navigation/docs.nav2.org/configuration/packages/costmap-plugins/zone_parameter_filter.rst

 Zone Parameter Filter is a Costmap Filter that sets ROS parameters on other nodes based on where the robot is on the filter mask.
 Each mask value selects a declared state; each state carries setpoints (``node``, ``parameter`` and ``value``) that are applied when the robot enters a zone of that value, for example a lower ``FollowPath.max_vel_x`` inside a snow zone.
 Leaving all zones, or entering a zone with mask value ``0``, restores the declared ``nominal_defaults``.
 Filter mask published by Map Server, goes in a pair with filter info topic published by Costmap Filter Info Server.
 The ``type`` field of the ``CostmapFilterInfo`` message must be ``4``; ``base`` and ``multiplier`` are unused by this filter and warn when not left at ``0.0`` and ``1.0``.

-The mask cell under the robot is checked at each costmap update:

-- A cell value with a declared state id switches to that state.
-Value ``0`` is reserved: it resets all parameters to their ``nominal_defaults`` values.
-- An unknown (negative) cell holds the current state and logs a throttled warning.
-- If the robot is outside the mask bounds, the filter logs a warning and resets to state ``0``.
-- A positive cell value with no declared state makes the filter throw.
-Declare a state for every value the mask contains.

 On a transition between two states, parameters set by the previous state but not by the new one are first reset to their ``nominal_defaults`` values, then the new state's setpoints are applied.
 Parameter updates are batched per target node and issued asynchronously; an update that fails makes the filter throw rather than being logged and ignored, so the robot does not keep driving on a value a zone was meant to change.
 Every transition publishes the new state id on ``state_event_topic``.